ignite/cli/docs/guide/token_factory.md

 }
 ```

-- Modify the `UpdateDenom()` function to check whether the owner is correct and check if the owner is allowed to change the max supply:
+- Also in `x/tokenfactory/keeper/msg_server_denom.go`, modify the `UpdateDenom()` function to check whether the owner is correct and check if the owner is allowed to change the max supply:

 ```go
 func (k msgServer) UpdateDenom(goCtx context.Context, msg *types.MsgUpdateDenom) (*types.MsgUpdateDenomResponse, error) {